If you’re not in the electrical industry it can seem, at first glance, as though residential and commercial electricians are relatively similar.

 Different Power Requirements

 Typically, residential properties utilize single-phase electricity.
-This means that all of the wiring in the home operates at a single voltage, usually 120V.
+This means that all of the wiring in the home is fed from a single wire from the utility and provides 120/240V.

-Certain appliances, like air conditioners and refrigerators, may need wiring that can handle 240V.
+Certain appliances, like air conditioners and refrigerators, generally need the higher 240V.
 However, that extra voltage is typically only for these specific pieces of equipment, not throughout the entire property.

 The location of the electrical wiring varies between residential and commercial settings as well.
 In a home or apartment, the wiring is typically between the walls, in the ceiling or attic.